Long warranty, strong safety for new Chinese MG ZST

 The new compact SUV comes in two trim levels and sits atop the existing four-model MG ZS range, which features a choice of four-cylinder petrol, turbocharged three-cylinder petrol engines, as well as a battery-electric model.

-The new MG ZST Excite and MG ZST Essence models go on sale from mid-September, powered by a new 1.3-litre turbocharged four-cylinder engine boasting a healthy 40% more power than the 1.0L turbo engine in the current ZS range.
+The new MG ZST Excite and MG ZST Essence models go on sale from mid-September, powered by a new 1.3-litre turbocharged three-cylinder engine boasting a healthy 40% more power than the 1.0L turbo engine in the current ZS range.

 With outputs of 115kW/230Nm, the engine comes mated exclusively to a third-generation AISIN six-speed automatic transmission, delivering combined-cycle fuel economy of 7.1L/100km.